-On February 27, 2024, certain holders of Common Units exchanged 17,704,987 Common Units for an equal number of shares of Class A Common Stock as described in Note 15 to the Condensed Consolidated Financial Statements.
-This exchange resulted in an increase in the Company's tax basis of its investment in the TPG Operating Group and is subject to the Tax Receivable Agreement.
-The Company recognized an additional liability associated with the Tax Receivable Agreement in the amount of \$185.4 million in connection with the exchange.
-This liability is included in the partners and employees balance in due to affiliates in the Condensed Consolidated Statements of Financial Condition.
+Pursuant to the Exchange Agreement, certain employees and partners of TPG Partner Holdings are authorized to exchange Common Units for an equal number of shares of Class A Common Stock.
+During the six months ended June 30, 2024, these partners and employees exchanged 19,703,580 Common Units, as described in Note 15 to the Condensed Consolidated Financial Statements.
+These exchanges resulted in an increase in the Company's tax basis of its investment in the TPG Operating Group and is subject to the Tax Receivable Agreement.
+At June 30, 2024, the Company recorded a Tax Receivable Agreement liability in the amount of \$211.9 million in connection with the exchanges which is included in the partners and employees balance in due to affiliates in the Condensed Consolidated Statements of Financial Condition.